Skip to main content

 Because Edifice programs are only Python, binding to the UI is much more straightforward.
 Edifice makes it easy to dynamically create, mutate, shuffle, and destroy sections of the UI.
 Qt Quick assumes a much more static interface.

-Qt Quick is like DOM + HTML + JavaScript, whereas Edifice is like React.
+Qt Quick is like DOM + HTML + JavaScript.
+Edifice is like React.
 QML and HTML are both declarative UI languages but they require imperative logic in another language for dynamism.
 Edifice and React allow fully dynamic applications to be specified declaratively in one language.

 How it works

-An Edifice component is a render function which declares the mapping from the state to UI.
-The state of a component is divided into props and state. props are passed to the component in the constructor, whereas state is the component’s own internal state.
+An Edifice component is a render function which declares a mapping from props and state to UI widgets. props are passed as arguments to the component when it renders. state is the component’s own internal state.

 Changes to props or state will trigger a re-render of the component.
-The old and new component trees will be compared to one another, and a diffing algorithm will determine which components previously existed and which ones are new (the algorithm behaves similarly to the React diffing algorithm).
-Components that previously existed will maintain their state, whereas their props will be updated.
-Finally, Edifice will issue the minimal update commands to update the UI.
+The old and new component trees will be compared to one another, and a diffing algorithm (similar to the React diffing algorithm) will determine which UI widgets must be added, removed or modified.
+Then Edifice will issue the minimal commands to update the UI.

 MANUFACIA-Vision_capture1